 The conceptual level of your website revolves around your core brand concept — that one, engaging idea that goes beyond your product and price, and touches on a deeper meaning for your business.

 For example, BMW’s core brand concept is stated very clearly: “The Ultimate Driving Machine.”
 It’s about engineering, handling and speed.
 It’s not a brand for soccer moms.
-The first glance at their website makes that clear.
+The first glance at the BMW website makes that clear.

-When communicated consistently, a core brand concept will provide three things: Differentiation.
-Relevance.
+When communicated consistently, a core brand concept will provide three things: Relevance.
+Differentiation.
 And credibility.
-Every great brand maintains those three things over time.
+Every great brand maintains those three keys over time.

 Often it’s not an overt statement, it’s a collection of symbolic cues and signals that come together to provide the ultimate take-away for the web user.